 A post card from about 1910 shows the expansion that had occurred at American Distilling under Everett's leadership.

 Before the end of Prohibition, Wilson and his associates sold the distillery.
 With Repeal came a new era in whiskey production.
-The emphasis now was on a New York sales office and marketing agents to bring the American Distilling’s revitalized brands back into the market.
-Now in his ‘70s, Wilson watched from the sidelines as new management was adding imported liquors to the rye and bourbon produced in Pekin.
+The emphasis now was on a New York sales office and marketing agents to bring American Distilling's revitalized brands back into the market.
+In his '70s, Wilson watched from the sidelines as new management added imported liquors to the rye and bourbon produced in Pekin.
 In 1938 Everett Wilson, the man who built American Distilling, died, age 77.
-During his lifetime he had been called by a contemporary publication: “One of the most popular and highly esteemed men of the county.”
+During his lifetime he had been called by a contemporary publication: "One of the most popular and highly esteemed men of the county."

-American Distilling’s plant survived a disastrous fire and explosion in 1954, one that killed three workers and injured a number of others.
+American Distilling's plant survived a disastrous fire and explosion in 1954 that killed three workers and injured several others.
 Through the years under multiple owners and name changes the Pekin distillery continued to produce alcohol for beverage, industrial and fuel applications.
-MGP Ingredients - then known as Midwest Grains - purchased the Pekin plant in 1980.
+M.G.P.
+Ingredients - then known as Midwest Grains - purchased the Pekin plant in 1980.
 After closing briefly in 2009, it reopened in 2010 under ownership by the Illinois Corn Processing Co.
 The distillery that Everett Wilson built, the home of American Pride Bourbon, now was making ethanol.